-The TiVo Stream 4K was an instant hit when it was announced at CES 2020.
+The TiVo Stream 4K was an instant hit when it was announced at the Consumer Electronic Show (CES).
 The Wall Street Journal even named it to their Best of CES 2020 list.
 Unfortunately, when the new Chromecast with Google TV was released later that year, it stole some of TiVo’s thunder.

 There’s a lot to like about the TiVo Stream 4K, even though it doesn’t get as much attention as the Chromecast.

-In this article, we’re going to take a look at TiVo’s inexpensive streaming device to find out how good it really is.
+This article will review TiVo’s inexpensive streaming device to determine how good it is.

 TiVo Stream 4K: Specs

-The TiVo Stream 4K looks similar to many of the Android TV sticks and dongles that I’ve reviewed before.
+The TiVo Stream 4K looks similar to many Android TV sticks and dongles I’ve reviewed before.

 It’s running the AmLogic S905Y series CPU.
-The Y-series of processor is designed for smaller form-factor devices (like sticks and dongles) that don’t require as many ports or Ethernet.
-In general, performance numbers are slightly lower than a similar spec X-series CPU.
-However, you’re sacrificing ports and performance for portability and ease-of-use.
+The Y-series of AmLogic’s processor is designed for smaller form-factor devices (like sticks and dongles) that don’t require as many ports or Ethernet.

-TiVo is using DDR4 for it’s system memory, so you can expect a slight performance bump over equivalent TV sticks with DDR3, while consuming a little less power.
+TiVo uses DDR4 for its system memory, so you can expect a slight performance bump over equivalent TV sticks with DDR3 while consuming less power.

-As I mentioned earlier, there isn’t much in the way of ports on the TiVo Stream 4K.
-In fact, all you get is a micro-USB port for power and a single USB type C port for any accessories you might want to add.
+As I mentioned, there isn’t much in the way of ports on the TiVo Stream 4K.
+In fact, all you get is a micro-USB port for power and a single USB type C port for any accessories you want to add.

 Hardware